The Atacama Cosmology Telescope: DR6 Power Spectra, Likelihoods and $\Lambda$CDM Parameters: Likelihood methods

 where $\beta_c$ is the spectral index and $D_{\ell, \ell_0}^\mathrm{CIB-c}$ is a template normalized at $\ell = \ell_0$.
 We construct this template using the CIB power measured from \Planck ~\citep{Planck_CIB} up to $\ell=3000$ and continuing with a power law $\ell^{0.8}$ at smaller scales, motivated by earlier ACT and SPT measurements \citep{Das:2013zf,dunkley/etal:2013}.

 The tSZ signal spectrally distorts the blackbody spectrum due to the inverse Compton scattering of CMB photons off electrons in hot gas, and we model it as

 where $D_{\ell, \ell_0}^{\mathrm{tSZ}}$ is a tSZ template normalized at $\ell=\ell_0$ and frequency $\nu=\nu_0$ from \citet{battaglia_tsz}.
 The parameter $\alpha_{\rm tSZ}$ is a new parameter that we introduce in the model, not previously included in the analysis of ACT data, or other \Planck\ and SPT analyses, that allows for a different scale dependence of the tSZ signal compared to the template.
-This is motivated by the difference we observe between our nominal template shape and the predicted spectrum from the Agora simulations \citep{agora} that are based on the BAHAMAS simulation suite \citep{mccarthy/etal:2017}.
-The function $f(\nu)=\left(h\nu / k_B T_\mathrm{CMB}\right)\mathrm{coth}\left( h\nu / 2k_B T_\mathrm{CMB} \right) - 4$ rescales the expected tSZ signal observed at a frequency $\nu$.
+This is motivated by the discrepancy we observe between our nominal template shape and the predicted spectrum from the Agora \jd{or BAHAMAS simulations \citep{mccarthy/etal:2017,agora}.} The function $f(\nu)=\left(h\nu / k_B T_\mathrm{CMB}\right)\mathrm{coth}\left( h\nu / 2k_B T_\mathrm{CMB} \right) - 4$ rescales the expected tSZ signal observed at a frequency $\nu$.

 The kSZ signal is a blackbody component that adds anisotropy to the CMB signal due to Doppler scattering off moving electrons.
 We model it via the rescaling of a template describing the late-time kSZ from \citet{Battaglia_ksz1, Battaglia_ksz2} such that